How fit do I have to be to walk the Camino de Santiago or what kind of training do I have to do? This is one of the questions I am asked most often.

-If you have a lot of time say 40 days or more you don’t need to have good fitness, you can risk getting fit as you walk, this is what most people do – however, this is not a good or advisable strategy for looking after you body, finishing, or reducing the inevitable pain that comes along with walking every day.
+If you have a lot of time say 40 days or more you don’t need to have good fitness, you can risk getting fit as you walk, this is what most people do – however, this is not a good or advisable strategy for looking after your body, finishing, or reducing the inevitable pain that comes with walking every day and carrying a backpack.

 If you are only walking for 5 or 7 days and you are walking with a tour company that moves your bags for you each day, then fitness is not a big worry.
-Even if you are walking the last 112km from Sarria, as many do, then fitness is not a big issue.
+Even if you are walking the last section of the Camino, (112km from Sarria, as many do), then fitness is not a big issue.

 Note: from week 4 all walks should include walking up and down hills if you cannot do this perhaps try a treadmill.